srl-labs/learn-srlinux/docs/blog/posts/2024/srl-eos-vlans.md

 ### Scenario 2: Single-tagged VLAN

-In this scenario we are only allowing clients to send tagged traffic with VLAN ID `10`.
+In this scenario we are only allowing clients to send tagged traffic with VLAN tag `10`.

-With SR Linux, in this mode we configure the interface with VLAN tagging `enabled` and create specific subinterfaces for each required VLAN.
-The SRL node will drop traffic from VLANs that are not specifically configured.
-SR Linux Pops and Pushes VLAN tags from client and EOS switch.
+In SR Linux we configure the interface with VLAN tagging `enabled` and create subinterfaces for each specific dot1q tag.
+The SR Linux node will drop frames with dot1q tags that were not specifically configured on its subinterfaces.
+SR Linux performs Pop and Push operations on the frames ingressing and egressing from the mac-vrf.

-This is the configuration for SR Linux:
+This is the configuration on SR Linux:

 /// details | SR Linux Configuration
     type: tip